neopass/neopass/README.md

 ### Optional Rules

-If you want optional rules - that is, rules where errors are treated as warnings - use the `neopass.verify` helper function, which uses validation and evaluation together.
+If you want optional rules - that is, rules where errors are treated as warnings - use `neopass.verify` which joins validation and evaluation.
+Validation failures are returned as errors and evaluation failures are returned as warnings.

 ```typescript
 import neopass, { INeoConfig } from 'neopass'